microsoft/onnxruntime/README.md

   * [E2E training on Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-onnx)

 ## Deploying ONNX Runtime
+### Cloud
 ONNX Runtime can be deployed to the cloud for model inferencing using [Azure Machine Learning Services](https://azure.microsoft.com/en-us/services/machine-learning-service).
 See [detailed instructions](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-build-deploy-onnx) and [sample notebooks](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/deployment/onnx).

 **ONNX Runtime Server (beta)** is a hosted application for serving ONNX models using ONNX Runtime, providing a REST API for prediction.
 Usage details can be found [here](./docs/ONNX_Runtime_Server_Usage.md), and image installation instructions are [here](./dockerfiles#onnx-runtime-server-preview).

+### Local applications
+ONNX Runtime packages are published to PyPi and Nuget (see [Official Packages](#official-packages) and/or can be [built from source](./BUILD.md) for local application development.
+Find samples [here](https://github.com/microsoft/onnxruntime/tree/master/samples/c_cxx) using the C++ API.

+On newer Windows 10 devices (1809+), ONNX Runtime is available by default as part of the OS and is accessible via the [Windows Machine Learning APIs](https://docs.microsoft.com/en-us/windows/ai/windows-ml/).
+Find tutorials [here](https://docs.microsoft.com/en-us/windows/ai/windows-ml/get-started-desktop) for building a Windows Desktop or UWP application using WinML.

+### IoT and edge devices
+The expanding focus and selection of IoT devices with sensors and consistent signal streams introduces new opportunities to move AI workloads to the edge.

+This is particularly important when there are massive volumes of incoming data/signals that may not be efficient or useful to push to the cloud due to storage or latency considerations.
+Consider: surveillance tapes where 99% of footage is uneventful, or real-time person detection scenarios where immediate action is required.
+In these scenarios, directly executing model inferencing on the target device is crucial for optimal assistance.

+To deploy AI workloads to these edge devices and take advantage of hardware acceleration capabilities on the target device, see [these reference implementations](https://github.com/Azure-Samples/onnxruntime-iot-edge).

 ## Performance Tuning
 ONNX Runtime is open and extensible, supporting a broad set of configurations and execution providers for model acceleration.
 For performance tuning guidance, please see [this page](./docs/ONNX_Runtime_Perf_Tuning.md).